tarantool/doc/doc/reference/reference_sql/sql-features.rst

         *   -   E021-01
             -   Character data type (including all its spellings)
             -   ``CREATE TABLE t44 (s1 CHAR PRIMARY KEY);``
-            -   Fail, CHAR is not supported.
-This type of Fail will only be counted once.
+            -   No, CHAR is not supported.
+This type of unsupported features will only be counted once.
         *   -   E021-02
             -   CHARACTER VARYING data type (including all its spellings)
             -   ``CREATE TABLE t45 (s1 VARCHAR PRIMARY KEY);``
-            -   Fail, Tarantool only allows VARCHAR(n), which is a synonym for :ref:`STRING <sql_data_type_string>`.
+            -   No, Tarantool only allows VARCHAR(n), which is a synonym for :ref:`STRING <sql_data_type_string>`.
         *   -   E021-03
             -   Character literals